 Q: I missed the application period - what should I do?

-A: Unfortunately, we will not be able to accept your application until the next open application period.
-Please apply for the next volunteer term you are available.
+Unfortunately, we will not be able to accept your application until the next open application period.

 Q: What days and time do volunteers work?

-A: The greatest need for volunteers is Monday through Friday.
+The greatest need for volunteers is Monday through Friday during the day.
 Evening and weekend shifts are very limited.
-Shifts are: Morning (8/9 a.m. to Noon), Afternoon (Noon to 3/4 p.m.) and Evening (4 to 8 p.m.).
+Shifts are: Morning (8 a.m. to 12 p.m.), Afternoon (12 p.m. to 4 p.m.) and Evening (4 p.m. to 8 p.m.).

 Q: I have a job, but want to volunteer, as well.
-Can I volunteer whenever I'm not scheduled to work?
+Can I volunteer whenever I am not scheduled to work?

-A: Volunteering requires you be available the same day & same shift each week for an entire term.
+Volunteering requires you to be available the same day and same shift each week for an entire term.
 Coordinating a regular schedule is necessary for our volunteer program to work effectively in conjunction with our hospital departments.

 Q: I participate in sports and am not available for the whole semester.
 Can I still volunteer?

-A: The volunteer program is structured to only encompass full semesters.
-Please apply when you are sure you can commit to serving a regularly scheduled shift for an entire semester.
+The volunteer program is structured to encompass full sessions only.
+Please apply when you are sure you can commit to serving a regularly scheduled shift for an entire session.